 Technical provisions are calculated as set out in section D.2 below.
 Part of these provisions are recoverable through reinsurance.
-In the financial statements the associated recoverable is £93k, representing the reinsurer's share of claims that have been provided for in the technical provisions.
-Reinsurance recoverables calculated for Solvency II purposes total £15k which represents the reinsurer's share of claims in relation to both the claim and premium provisions.
+In the financial statements the associated recoverable is £181k, representing the reinsurer's share of claims that have been provided for in the technical provisions.
+Reinsurance recoverables calculated for Solvency II purposes total £2k representing the reinsurer's share of claim and premium provisions.
 Reinsurance on the Solvency II premium provision is net of premiums paid to the reinsurer and so is lower than the financial statement reinsurance recoverable which does not include these.